-The following is a biographical summary of the experience of our executive officers and directors.
-There are no family relationships among any of our executive officers or directors.
-See "Risk factors-Risks related to our employee matters and managing growth-We are highly dependent on our key personnel, and if we are not successful in attracting and retaining highly qualified personnel, we may not be able to successfully implement our business strategy."
+The following is a biographical summary of the experience of our executive officers, other senior management and directors.
+There are no family relationships among any of our executive officers, other senior management or directors.

-Executive officers
+Executive officers and senior management

 Michel Detheux, Ph.D. has served as our Chief Executive Officer and a director since our inception.
 Dr. Detheux previously served as a director at Ludwig Cancer Research from December 2010 to March 2012.
 Prior to that, Dr. Detheux worked in various scientific roles at Ogeda (f/k/a Euroscreen).
 Dr. Detheux holds a degree in biochemistry degree and a Ph.D. in Biochemistry from Université Catholique de Louvain and a business certificate from Solvay Business School.
 We believe that Dr. Detheux is qualified to serve as a member of our board of directors because of his biotechnology expertise in target discovery and business development, managerial and commercial experience.